 Once they’re about 8, your child should be able to start making simple pre-made meals such as macaroni and cheese or other boxed meals.
 They can get the water in the pan, put the macaroni in the water, stir it occasionally, and add the final ingredients at the end.
 While you should be close by in case of emergency, you shouldn’t really need to help much at all.

 Moving from pre-made meals into basic meals is a pretty simple transition.
 The biggest difference here is that your child may need a little bit of additional direction as to what to cook.
 For example, cooking macaroni is the same.
-Adding some frozen vegetables, and some type of protein such as chicken.
+You can start the transition by adding some frozen vegetables, and some type of protein such as chicken.

 Work On Cooking Protein